GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Stay Informed on Security Practices: The security landscape evolves.
-Keep your vulnerability handling aligned with current best practices.
-This could mean aligning with industry standards (which this guide is based on in principle), or following new guidelines from organizations like CERT, FIRST.org, or NIST.
+Keep your vulnerability handling aligned with current best practices including industry standards and new guidelines from organizations like CERT/CC, FIRST.org, or NIST.
 Participate in security communities or forums to learn from others’ disclosure experiences.
-For open source maintainers, many organisations and groups provide resources and forums to discuss disclosure challenges unique to open source – leveraging these can strengthen your own procedures.
+For open source maintainers, many organizations and groups provide resources and forums to discuss disclosure challenges unique to open source – leveraging these can strengthen your own procedures.

 -